brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 ## The `zip` family

-The `zip` family of range adapters is an extremely useful set of adapters with broad applicability.
+The `zip` family of range adapters is an extremely useful set of adapters with broad applicability (and is now proposed in [@P2321R2]).
 It consists of five user-facing range adapters:

 1. `zip`
 1. `zip_transform` &mdash; `zip_with` in range-v3